The-Last-Cookie/osu-wiki/wiki/History_of_osu!/2023/en.md

 <!--## Preface

-Before talking about the actual changes, I would like to address something that has been bothering me.
+Before talking about the actual article, I would like to address something that has been bothering me.

 I don't think I will continue with writing newer history articles.
 It gets too tedious rather quickly, especially because I don't know what to include other than what is already covered in news posts.
-I don't want this thing to become a mere "table of contents" for news posts.
+I don't want this thing to become a mere "table of contents" for news posts (and I strongly feel like it already is due to the many news post links).

 2022 was an awesome year to cover due to many events (see for example r/place[^place]).
 2023 was also great and fun to collect info on.
 However, going forward, I will probably focus on improving the older history articles in style and content.
 Those need some care too.